FundingCircle/jackdaw/doc/client.md

 and offset of the written record.

 The [KafkaProducer javadocs](https://kafka.apache.org/20/javadoc/org/apache/kafka/clients/producer/KafkaProducer.html)
-provides more detailed information about how the producer works behind the scenes.
+provide more detailed information about how the producer works behind the scenes.

 ```